model-railroad-infoguy.com |

 Whichever way you decide to do it, keep in mind these points:

 You need to establish the point where the scenery meets the sky.
 This is your horizon and affects the vanishing point.
 This is easier said than done in practice because we are all a different height and the benchwork height varies.
+For example, I am over 6 feet tall and my lower benchwork is at 38" and the upper is nominally at 48".
+Therefore I am looking down at scenes on the lower level and upper scenes are more at eye level.

+My rule of thumb is do whatever looks and feels right for you.
 If you have others who come over to play with the trains they may or may not see the scene in the same way.

-Give consideration to the lighting you will use.
-Can you orient the lights to shine in the same direction?
-Which way should shadows fall in your backdrop?
 This is more important if you are using commercial background scenes like "Realistic Backgrounds" or if you are using cut-outs or photocopies from magazines.
 If you are painting your scenery backdrop you can plan ahead.

 This is another form of "selective compression".
 I have seen excellent results where a modeler has used an N scale or Z scale building or railroad car in the background of a scene.
 John Allen was one of the first to use this trick on his famous Gorre and Daphetid ("gory and defeated") model railway.
 He used it for a town high up in the background.

-Photographing commercial backdrops can be tricky because the colors don't alway show well.
 Note that I have cut out the sky that comes with the commercial background and mounted the industry scene on black foamboard.
 This gives it a 3D relief effect.
 The backdrop is affixed with 3M Spray Mount.
 You can affix it as permanent or moveable for repositioning.
 I prefer the second method.

-You can build the backdrop with tempered masonite, styrene or paint and affix directly to the drywall or wall.
 I usually use masonite cut from 8-foot sheets.
 If you know someone in the billboard advertising business you can try the styrene panels that are used on buses or transit shelters.
 Often these are thrown away after the campaign is finished.
 You can also buy sheets from a plastics dealer but this can be expensive.

-Resize photos to get the effect you want.
-You can "force the perspective".
-This works in any scale.
-The farther away, the smaller the picture.
 Thumb through old magazines.
 Keep the pictures that might work even if the size looks wrong at first.
 Keep an eye on the direction of the shadows.
 My camera didn't do justice to Gord's work due to the incandescent lighting.

 I remember from school the poet Wordsworth's comment about "the willing suspension of disbelief."
 Another way of saying this is, "We see what we want to see."
 Our brains fill in the blanks.
 You don't have to create a perfect representation.